zcuric/plyrue/README.md

 # Plyrue

-This a custom fork of the original [vue-plyr](https://github.com/redxtech/vue-plyr) for internal use, the main difference is that is exclusively built with `Vue CLI`.
+This a custom fork of the original [vue-plyr](https://github.com/redxtech/vue-plyr) for internal use, the main difference is that is exclusively built with `bili@4`.
 Documentation is the same, directive is plyrue.

 In future, it will probably diverge even more.